infinum/ngx-form-object/docusaurus/docs/introduction.md

 ### Form (re)creation

-`ngx-form-object` simplifies form creation and manipulation.
-Once `FormObject` is defined for a given `model` it can be reused across the application to create a single or multiple identical forms without code duplication.
+`ngx-form-object` simplifies form creation and form manipulation. `FormObject` configuration for a specific `model` is defined in one place and reused across the application.

 ### Gathering validators